Victim of Fraud? You Need To Act Quickly

 If a fraudster got access to your banking information or credit card numbers, there’s a good chance they have access to other accounts.

 Before you go any further, it’s a good idea to change all your passwords and secure your accounts from cyber crime by:

 - Using strong passwords that are at least 10 characters long and combine letters, numbers, symbols, and cases.

 - Setting up a password manager to keep track of all your passwords and alert you of compromised accounts.

 - Enabling multi-factor authentication on your accounts.
 This is an added layer of security that requires a special code along with your password.
 While most companies use SMS for sending you these codes, that can be compromised if someone steals your phone.
 Instead, use an authenticator app.

 Once you prepare to report the fraud, you’ll want to gather as much proof as possible.
 Depending on your situation, you should collect:

 - Documentation of fraudulent transactions and financial losses.
 Tally up the total amount scammers took from each account, stolen credit cards, etc.

 - Evidence relating to the fraud.
 This includes receipts, loan or credit denials, bank statements, money orders, etc.

-- Identifying contact information that could be used to find the scammers.Think about social media profiles you encountered, unknown phone numbers that sent you a text message, etc...
+- Identifying contact information that could be used to find the scammers.Think about social media profiles you encountered, unknown phone numbers that sent you fake text messages, etc...
 Take a screenshot of websites selling fraudulent goods or engaging in scams (including the website address).